rozachatz/money-transfer-api/README.md

 ## Architecture
 ### Controller
-**Controller**: Exposes the endpoints of the application, processes the HTTP requests and sends the appropriate response to the client.
+Exposes the endpoints of the application, processes the HTTP requests and sends the appropriate response to the client.

 ### Data Transfer Objects (Dtos)
 Container classes, read-only purposes.